 Here are a few other things to consider:

 The best videos will include visual assets and other elements that help keep a viewer’s attention.
 Be sure to grab any other relevant resources you might need, such as images and graphics that you want to include.

 Write a script

-Having a script also helps you sound more professional and helps preserve your video’s focus.
+Having a script will help you sound more professional and preserve your video’s focus.

 A script also gives you a chance to practice before you record, which means you’ll be less likely to make mistakes.

 If your educational video will include camera footage, a storyboard helps you visualize what all your shots will look like before you shoot.
-It’ll save you time in the long run.
+This will save you a lot of time in the long run.

 Quick sketches and stick figures are perfectly fine for live video.
 For a screencast or screen recording, you can use a series of simple screenshots to roughly show what you plan to display with the narration.

 If your video won’t use camera video, or if the camera video has already been recorded and you’re simply assembling it into the final product, you probably don’t need a storyboard.